Tool to decrypt/encrypt with the international maritime/navy signal flags/code automatically to communicate with ships.

 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-The International Code of Maritime Signals is a visual communication system used in maritime navigation to transmit messages at a distance between ships or between a ship and the coast.
-It is made up of a set of flags (pavilions/semaphores) each having a meaning.
+The International Code of Signals is a standardized system of visual communication used in maritime navigation to transmit messages between ships or between a ship and the shore.
+It relies primarily on nautical flags, also known as signal flags.

-The International Maritime Signal Code can be used as a mono-alphabetic substitution cipher, each nautical flag represents a letter of the alphabet or a number from 0 to 9.
+The International Code of Signals can be used as a substitution cipher: each flag represents a letter of the alphabet or a number from 0 to 9.

 The digits have a different shaped flag: